- About the Grant

 - Scientific specimen collections or displays

-The faculty member has not received the maximum Hewlett award during the current academic year, barring special circumstances.
+- The faculty member has not received the maximum Hewlett Grant award ($1250) during the current academic year (defined here as September 1 – August 31), barring special circumstances.

-Input from academic deans and/or department chairs may be solicited to assist the Faculty Affairs Development Committee in the decision-making process, though decisions will be made by the members of the FADC.
+- Input from academic deans and/or department chairs may be solicited to assist FADC in the decision-making process.
+Final decisions will be made by the members of FADC.

-It is not within the purview of the FADC to consider requests for equipment and related purchases.
+It is not within the purview of FADC to consider requests for equipment and related purchases.

 Briefly describe below the project or proposed activity and how it relates to your professional development.
-In your description, please clearly and specifically address the criteria for professional development grants, including your expected outcomes.
+In your description, please clearly and specifically address the criteria for Hewlett Grant awards, including your expected outcomes.
+If you are applying for an award to support conference presentation travel, please supply the dates, location, and a brief description of the conference and your role in it (in “Proposed Activity” section).
+Applications without this information will not be considered.

 Projects that further the strategic plan of the university by enhancing the visibility and recognition of the institution through faculty professional development and/or strengthening academic programs at CLU will receive priority.